Pylons/akhet/docs/demo/usage.rst

 The demo introduces the following new features:

 * Class-based views using ``@view_config``.
 * A pony and a unicorn.
-(Ported from 'paste.pony'.)

-The demo does *not* have the following features from the former 'akhet'
+The demo does *not* have these features that were in the former 'akhet'
 scaffold:

 * A SQLAlchemy model.
 The Pyramid 'alchemy' scaffold and the Models chapter in